 Email Alerts and Scheduler Texts

 This is the channel experienced shoppers rely on most — and the one beginners don’t have access to yet.
-Understanding how it works helps you plan for the long game.

 The real prize is direct scheduler contact.
 As you complete shops and submit quality reports, schedulers notice.
 They start reaching out to you directly with offers — often bonused shops or priority work that never hits the public job board.